Witten index in 4d supersymmetric gauge theories: Chiral theories

 One can also write and probably, applying certain efforts and using a clever numerical method,\footnote{The problem boils down to calculating a rather complicated 10-dimensional integral, which is a nontrivial task even for Mathematica.} calculate numerically the phase space integral \p{IW-int-final} for this model in an attempt to evaluate the index of the effective Hamiltonian.
-Bearing in mind the absence of the scalar vacuum valleys, it should coincide with the index of the original field theory \p{chiral-SU5}.
+Bearing in mind the absence of the scalar vacuum valleys and the presence of only one relevant region in the elementary cell (two conceptial simplifications), it might coincide with the index of the original field theory \p{chiral-SU5}.
 It cannot be excluded, however, that this complicated calculation would give a meaningless fractional result, as a similar calculation did for $SU(3)$...